Kentucky: Early explorations: the discovery of Kentucky

+European settlement: The Treaty of Fort Stanwix 1768

+As more settlers entered the area, warfare broke out with the Native Americans over their traditional hunting grounds.

+June 16, 1774, James Harrod founded Harrod's Town (modern Harrodsburg).
+The settlement was abandoned during the conflict period of Dunmore's War, and resettled in March 1775, becoming the first permanent European settlement in Kentucky.
+It was followed within months by Boone's Station, Logan's Fort and Lexington before Kentucky was organized.

+This period was the time of Daniel Boone's legendary expeditions starting in 1767 through the Cumberland Gap and down the Kentucky River to reach the bluegrass heartland of Kentucky.

 While the Cherokee did not settle in Kentucky, they hunted there.
-They relinquished their hunting rights there in the Treaty of Sycamore Shoals in 1775.
+They relinquished their hunting rights there in an extra-legal private contract with speculator Richard Henderson called Treaty of Sycamore Shoals in 1775.

-European settlement

-In 1774 James Harrod founded the first permanent European settlement in Kentucky at the site of present-day Harrodsburg.

-County of Kentucky and statehood
+Kentucky County and the Cherokee-American wars

-On December 31, 1776, by an act of the Virginia General Assembly, the portion of Fincastle County west of the Appalachians extending to the Mississippi River, previously known as Kentucky (or Kentucke) territory, was split off into its own county of Kentucky.
+On December 31, 1776, by an act of the Virginia General Assembly, the portion of Fincastle County west of the Big Sandy River (including today's Tug Fork tributary) terminating at the North Carolina border (today Tennessee) extending to the Mississippi River, previously most of what was known as Kentucky (or Kentucke) country, was split off into its own county of Kentucky.
 Harrod's Town (Oldtown as it was known at the time) was named the county seat.

+A 1790 U.S. government report states that 1,500 Kentucky settlers had been killed by Native Americans since the end of the Revolutionary War.

+Statehood

 The county was subdivided into Jefferson, Lincoln and Fayette Counties in 1780, but continued to be administered as the District of Kentucky even as new counties were split off.

 On several occasions the region's residents petitioned the General Assembly and the Confederation Congress for separation from Virginia and statehood.
 Ten constitutional conventions were held in Danville between 1784 and 1792.

 One petition, which had Virginia's assent, came before the Confederation Congress in early July 1788.
 Unfortunately, its consideration came up a day after word of New Hampshire's all-important ninth ratification of the proposed Constitution, thus establishing it as the new framework of governance for the United States.
 In light of this development, Congress thought that it would be "unadvisable" to admit Kentucky into the Union, as it could do so "under the Articles of Confederation" only, but not "under the Constitution", and so declined to take action.

 On December 18, 1789, Virginia again gave its consent to Kentucky statehood.
 The United States Congress gave its approval on February 4, 1791.
 (This occurred two weeks before Congress approved Vermont's petition for statehood.)
 Kentucky officially became the fifteenth state in the Union on June 1, 1792.
 Isaac Shelby, a military veteran from Virginia, was elected its first Governor.

-Native Americans and European colonists

-A 1790 U.S. government report states that 1,500Kentucky settlers had been killed by Native Americans since the end of the Revolutionary War.
-As more settlers entered the area, warfare broke out with the Native Americans over their traditional hunting grounds.
-Historian Susan Sleeper-Smith documents the role of Kentucky settlers in displacing Native American communities living in the northern Ohio River Valley during the late 18th century.